U.S. Marines, Sailors aboard USS Ashland Man the Rails at Joint Base Pearl Harbor-Hickam

 |0

-This work, U.S. Marines, Sailors aboard USS Ashland Man the Rails at Joint Base Pearl Harbor-Hickam, by Sgt Brian Knowles, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Marines, Sailors aboard USS Ashland Man the Rails at Joint Base Pearl Harbor-Hickam [Image 3 of 3], by Sgt Brian Knowles, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.